Francis-oa7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 13-unique script print only inputs that appear once The 14-finthatword script displays lines cotaining root The script 15 count number of lines in the file that has bin in it
+The 13-unique script print only inputs that appear once The 14-finthatword script displays lines cotaining root The script 15 count number of lines in the file that has bin in it The 16 script prints files with root in it and the next 3 lines